ssiwan/KARMA/README.md

     * Conduct initial usability test
     * Implement remaining user interface guidelines
     * Address issues identified during usability test

+As evidenced in these Sprint Goals, there were multiple design-build iterations with the findings from one sprint being incorporated into improved designs and implementations in subsequent sprints.
+A summary of this design evolution can be found in [Design Evolution](docs/KarmaDesignEvolution.pdf).

 Detailed user stories and tasks performed during each sprint, along with the remaining product backlog, are listed in a [Jira Report].